PUBLICATION CODE OF ETHICS

 - Editors should issue corrections and retractions when needed.

-- Editors should pursue suspected or alleged research and publication misconduct to protect the integrity of journal.
+- Editors should pursue suspected or alleged research and publication misconduct to protect the integrity of the journal.

 - Editors should critically assess the ethical conduct of studies in animals and humans.